A Randomized Trial of Pembrolizumab & Radiotherapy Versus Radiotherapy in High-Risk Soft Tissue Sarcoma of the Extremity

 - Patients with severe and/or uncontrolled concurrent medical disease that in the opinion of the investigator could cause unacceptable safety risks or compromise compliance with the protocol

-- Major surgery within three months prior to Day 1 of study or who have not recovered adequately from prior surgery.
+- Major surgery within four weeks prior to Day 1 of study or who have not recovered adequately from prior surgery.